Design an insect garden competition!

 Currently, there are hard surfaces/paths, three ponds (two circular, one square), two small buildings, grassy paths and other areas, and herbacous beds and shrubberies between the paths.
 There are also a number of trees, mainly around the perimiter.
 In terms of structure, the hard surfaces (see map) are in pretty good condition, the ponds may leak a bit, and there is vehicular access to the garden – more can be added if needed for the establishment work.
 The planting is primarily of garden cultivars.
 The rose cultivars that were valuable in their own right have already been removed by rose enthusiasts, although many of the original roses remain.

-In addition to the web pages, we will hold an OPEN DAY for interested parties wishing to view the garden on 22 May 2019, but we welcome entries from those who are unable to attend in person.
+In addition to the web pages, we will hold an OPEN DAY for interested parties wishing to view the garden on 22 May 2019, from 10:00 to 14:00, but we welcome entries from those who are unable to attend in person.
 The closing date for the competition itself is 30 June 2019.
 An assessment panel will then identify the winning entries, with the intention of announcing the winning entries on 31 August 2019.

 Once we have identified the winning entries, we will invite those who have been successful to work with us to develop a ‘final plan’.
 It is possible that the RES will decide to go with a single winning design for the grounds, although the garden refurbishment may well include elements from more than one of the competition designs, with additional input from others (see the rules).
 The aim is to start any works on the garden over the winter to spring of 2019-2020.